shyye/java-tdd-todo-list/src/main/java/com/booleanuk/core/domain-model.md

 |                              | `boolean Status`        | `changeStatus(boolean status)` | Change status to true.                                          | Status is complete                   |
 |                              |                         |                                | Change status to false.                                         | Status is incomplete                 |
 |                              |                         | `status()`                     | Get status for this task.                                       | true/false                           |

+## Core Requirements
+- [ ] I want to add tasks to my todo list.
+- [ ] I want to see all the tasks in my todo list.
+- [ ] I want to change the status of a task between incomplete and complete.
+- [ ] I want to be able to get only the complete tasks.
+- [ ] I want to be able to get only the incomplete tasks.
+- [ ] I want to search for a task and receive a message that says it wasn't found if it doesn't exist.
+- [ ] I want to remove tasks from my list.
+- [ ] I want to see all the tasks in my list ordered alphabetically in ascending order.
+- [ ] I want to see all the tasks in my list ordered alphabetically in descending order.